ISUgenomics/geospatialworkbook/IntroPhotogrammetry/OpenDroneMap/03-ODM-georeferencing.md

 # Software for manual detection of GCPs

-# Software for automatic detection of GCPs
+# Automatic detection of ARUco targets

 ___